Cottage Cheese Provolone Pesto Recipe

-Have you ever wanted a pesto that’s creamy, rich, and packed with flavor?
+Have you ever wanted a cottage cheese provolone pesto, rich, and packed with flavor?
 This cottage cheese provolone pesto recipe is a fresh take on the classic, blending smooth cottage cheese with the mild, melty taste of provolone.
 It’s a simple yet delicious way to add a creamy texture to your favorite dishes while keeping things light and nutritious.

 Why You’ll Love This Recipe